Blockstream/greenlight/docs/src/getting-started/certs.md

 to their node.
 As such the private key and certificate are compiled into `gl-client` at build time.

-The certificate is ditributed as two `x509` PEM files bundled into an encrypted zip file:
+The certificate is ditributed as two `x509` PEM files bundled into a zip file:

  - `partner-{NAME}.pem`: this is the certificate that the client will present when connecting to the Scheduler in order to either